giangtran8396/giang-interview/README.md

 ### 6. Props
   - `Props` is `properties` of React
   - `Props` using passing value from parent to child
-  - A child component can send back `props` to parent
+  - A child component cann't send back `props` to parent
   - `Props` is a `readonly` and cann't change `inside` component

 ### 7. State